decentraland/documentation/content/player/blockchain-integration/buying-nfts.md

 ## Buying NFTs directly through Decentraland's Smart Contracts

 Users can easily buy Land, Estates, Names, Wearables and Emotes using the [Marketplace](https://market.decentraland.org/).
-As easy as it seems to do it in the website, there are various Smart Contracts both on the Ethereum Network and the Polygon Network that make this possible.
+As easy as it seems to do it on the website, various Smart Contracts on the Ethereum Network and the Polygon Network make this possible.

 Lands, Estates and Names are commercialized in the marketplace using a different contract than the ones used for Wearables and Emotes, and Wearables that you buy from the store listed as primary sales use a different one as well.
 Users are also able to place bids for different NFTs which are also handled by different contracts.

-Hopefully this guide will let you understand the different Smart Contracts used behind the scenes to make the marketplace possible, and the ways one can interact with this contracts directly to execute a purchase without the need or relying on a UI.
+Hopefully, this guide will let you understand the different Smart Contracts used behind the scenes to make the marketplace possible and the ways one can interact with these contracts directly to execute a purchase without the need or relying on a UI.

 ## Smart Contracts

-This is a list of smart contracts which are made accessible to users through the marketplace application.
+This is a list of smart contracts accessible to users through the marketplace application.

 |Contract|Network|Address|
 |:-|:-|:-|